buildit/bookit-api/docs/architecture/decisions/0010-jpa-manages-schema.md

 * Hibernate won't drop columns that are no longer used.
 Add only.
 * Also won't migrate data for you.
 Schema only.
 * If any of the above prove onerous, we can address by introducing a database migration tool such as Liquibase or Flyway.
+* This did cause us to hit a memory limit (previously set to 256MB).
+Had to bump to 512MB.